Mackay weather radar upgrade to provide coverage around the clock

 All of these initiatives provide an enhanced level of weather monitoring and forecasting throughout regional Australia, helping to support a better-informed and safer communities.

-As has been the case for many years, specialist severe weather and flood forecasting advice for emergency services in Mackay continue to come from the Bureau's Queensland Regional Office in Brisbane, supported by supercomputing capability in Melbourne.
+As has been the case for many years, specialist severe weather and flood forecasting advice for emergency services in Mackay continue to come from the Bureau's Queensland Regional Office in Brisbane.